anotherAsad/AdvancedVLSIdesign/README.md

 1. **Direct Form**: *The naive design.
 Uses a massive adder to sum up all delayed multiplication products.
 This massive adder adds 204 products combinationally.
 Results in an atrociously long critical path*.
 2. **Pipelined Direct Form**: _The adder from the above design is pipelined: It is broken down logarithmically, with every further stage requiring half or so number of adders than the last one._
 3. **Broadcast Form**: _The FIR filter is expressed in a form which is naturally pipelined, and uses a low resource count.
 The input samples are **broadcast** to all the multipliers at once._
-4. **PBroadcast Form with Finegrain Pipelining**: _The multipliers in broadcast form are finegrain-pipelined._
+4. **Broadcast Form with Finegrain Pipelining**: _The multipliers in broadcast form are finegrain-pipelined._
-5. **Symmetric Broadcast Form**: _Since the coefficients of a low-pass filter are symmetric around x-axis, half the mulitplications in broadcast form are redundant.
-We can exploit this symmetry and reduce the multiplier count by half, since any two multipliers at an equal distance from the middle will have the same output.
-This only works for non-parallel implementations, because in parallel implimentations, the coefficients of subfilters are not symmetric._
+5. **Symmetric Broadcast Form**: _Since the coefficients of a low-pass filter are symmetric around y-axis, half the mulitplications in broadcast form are redundant.
+We can exploit this symmetry and reduce the multiplier count by half, since any two multipliers at an equal distance from the middle will have the same output._

 Given below are the design block diagrams of different FIR implementations:

 <h3>1.
 Direct Form</h3>

-This is the most naive form, derived from the convolution expression ```math x(t) \circledast h(t) &= y(t)```.
+This is the most naive form, derived from the convolution expression of an FIR.
 As can be seen in the figure, this implementation needs a huge adder, which combinationally adds the outputs of all the multipliers.
 This results in a horribly long critical path.

 ![graph](./Pictures/Drawings/DirectForm_Original.PNG)